 RPZ-CLIENT-IP IP records are triggered by the IP address of the DNS client.
 Client IP address triggers are encoded in records that have owner names that are subdomains of rpz-client-ip relativized to the policy zone origin name and encode an address or address block.
-IPv4 addresses are represented as prefixlength.B4.B3.B2.B1.rpz-ip.
+IPv4 addresses are represented as prefixlength.B4.B3.B2.B1.rpz-client-ip.
 The IPv4 prefix length must be between 1 and 32.
 All four bytes, B4, B3, B2, and B1, must be present.
 B4 is the decimal value of the least significant byte of the IPv4 address as in IN-ADDR.ARPA.

 IPv6 addresses are encoded in a format similar to the standard IPv6 text representation, prefixlength.
-W8.W7.W6.W5.W4.W3.W2.W1.rpz-ip.
-Each of W8,...,W1 is a one to four digit hexadecimal number representing 16 bits of the IPv6 address as in the standard text representation of IPv6 addresses, but reversed as in IN-ADDR.ARPA.
+W8.W7.W6.W5.W4.W3.W2.W1.rpz-client-ip.
+Each of W8,...,W1 is a one to four digit hexadecimal number representing 16 bits of the IPv6 address as in the standard text representation of IPv6 addresses, but reversed as in IP6.ARPA.
+(Note that this representation of IPv6 address is different from IP6.ARPA where each hex digit occupies a label.)
 All 8 words must be present except when one set of consecutive zero words is replaced with .zz. analogous to double colons (::) in standard IPv6 text encodings.
-The IPv6 prefix length must be between 64 and 128.
+The IPv6 prefix length must be between 1 and 128.

-QNAME QNAME policy records are triggered by query names of requests and targets of CNAME records resolved to generate the response.
-The owner name of a QNAME policy record is the query name relativized to the policy zone.

-RPZ-IP IP triggers are IP addresses in an A or AAAA record in the ANSWER section of a response.
-They are encoded like client-IP triggers except as subdomains of rpz-ip.

-- RPZ-NSDNAME NSDNAME triggers match names of authoritative servers for the query name, a parent of the query name, a CNAME for query name, or a parent of a CNAME.
+- QNAME QNAME policy records are triggered by query names of requests and targets of CNAME records resolved to generate the response.
+The owner name of a QNAME policy record is the query name relativized to the policy zone. - RPZ-IP IP triggers are IP addresses in an A or AAAA record in the ANSWER section of a response.
+They are encoded like client-IP triggers except as subdomains of rpz-ip. - RPZ-NSDNAME NSDNAME triggers match names of authoritative servers for the query name, a parent of the query name, a CNAME for query name, or a parent of a CNAME.
 They are encoded as subdomains of rpz-nsdname relativized to the RPZ origin name.
 NSIP triggers match IP addresses in A and AAAA RRsets for domains that can be checked against NSDNAME policy records. - RPZ-NSIP NSIP triggers are encoded like IP triggers except as subdomains of rpz-nsip.
 NSDNAME and NSIP triggers are checked only for names with at least min-ns-dots dots.
 The default value of min-ns-dots is 1 to exclude top level domains.